sasabosnic/rgz/n.md

-**Why not Twitter (or not other social networking services)?** I don't like the idea that my account can be locked for no apparent reason (happened to me few times already).
+**Why not Twitter (or not other social networking services)?** I don't like the idea that my account can be locked for no apparent reason (happened to me and some of my friends few times already).

 As software developers and system administrators we are responsible for **keeping the web independent**.
 We shouldn't rely on the mercy of